 Collect at least 5 mL of fresh stool and place in a sterile screw-capped container with no preservative.
 Formed stools are not acceptable.
 Refrigerate and send specimen immediately after collection.
+Specimen must be received within 24 hours of collection.
 Collect no more than one specimen in a 7-day period.
-See MLabs Stool Specimen Collection Instructions available online at http://mlabs.umich.edu/files/pdfs/GL-Stool_Collection_Guidelines.pdf for patient instructions.
+See MLabs Stool Specimen Collection Instructions available online at https://mlabs.umich.edu/media/175 for patient instructions.

 Formed stools are not acceptable.
 (Exceptions made for BMT patients where indicated)

 Specimen received >24 hours following collection.